 The Mairie, Orval

-The exhibition continued on one wall at the Mairie at Orval Sur Sienne, where my 4’x3′ oil of Barry Long The Spiritual Teacher had replaced a photo of Emmanuel Macron.
-Two days earlier there had been a wedding in the Mairie, and the happy couple had demanded that the pictures be taken down as they were too sad-looking.
+The exhibition continued on one wall at the Mairie at Orval Sur Sienne, where my 4’x3′ oil of Barry Long The Spiritual Teacher had replaced a photo of President Emmanuel Macron.
+Two days earlier there had been a wedding in the Mairie, and the happy couple had demanded that the pictures be taken down as they seemed unsuitably sombre.
 They were later rehung, but without the accompanying text explaining who Barry Long was.
 The curator wanted me to ad-lib an explanation, and fortunately, a bilingual friend was on hand to help out – I wasn’t too sure of the French for ‘inner stillness’.

 I felt the pictures on display in the Mairie did make a palpable impact, after the self-portraits.
-The written text was subsequently reinstated next to the picture.
+The written text was subsequently reinstated next to the picture of Barry.

 The Orval Public Library and The Mairie at Montchaton